gnss-ro/aws-opendata/awsgnssroutils/README.md

 will still function correctly, but they will have to repopulate the metadata, thereby greatly increasing the wall clock time of queries.

-## Database
+## Database Utility

-The module *awsgnssroutils.database* defines two classes: *RODatabaseClient* and *OccList*.
-The firstcreates a portal to a database of RO metadata, and the second is an instanceof a list of radio occultations (ROs).
+The module *awsgnssroutils.database* obtains RO metadata from the AWS Registry of Open Data if needed, queries the metadata according to a variety of conditions, permits filtering/subsetting of the results, and downloads RO data as desired.
+The module defines two classes that serve as its core engine: *RODatabaseClient* and *OccList*.
+The first creates a portal to a database of RO metadata, and the second is an instance of a list of ROs.
 Each are described below.

 ### *RODatabaseClient*